-Heart: We need to trust our felt senses without getting fixed ideas about what it means, so that we can connect with what is present in the moment
+Heart: We need to trust our emotions and felt senses without getting fixed ideas about what it means, so that we can connect with what is present in the moment

 Mind: We need to build an understanding of what is happening in experience, integrate insights into our world view and apply language or a working model to it.

 NB: Lots of people stop here and get stuck.
 This mental understanding is a process, not an end-point.
 We want to focus on creating clarity and spaciousness, rather than concreting insights in in a fixed and permanent way.
 If you tend to get stuck here, journalling is a really good way to keep mental understanding flowing in a productive way.